asafiw/simloud-docs/docs/onboarding/connect-to-k8s-aws.md

 4. Copy assume role and run it inside your docker container.
    :::note
-   Connect string will be generated after deployment creation.
+   String to connect will be generated after deployment creation.
    :::

 5. Copy file from/to docker _(Optional)_